fionaliao/assorted-letters/_posts/2020-12-17-how-to-roast-potatoes.markdown

 layout: post
 title:  "How to Roast Potatoes"
 date:   2020-12-17 21:00:00 +0000
-tags:
+tags:   recipe
 ---

 With Christmas coming up, I thought I should write something festive.
-So today I'll be showing you how to make an integral part of Christmas dinner: roast potatoes.
+So today I'll be showing you how to make roast potatoes, an integral part of Christmas dinner.

 There are many ways to roast potatoes.
 I've given a few options below: